COLBY123456/Prog-poe/README.md

 ## How to Compile and Run

-1. Clone the GitHub repository: [link-to-your-repository]
+1. Clone the GitHub repository: [https://github.com/COLBY123456/Prog-poe.git]
 2. Open the solution file (.sln) in Visual Studio.
 3. Build the solution to restore NuGet packages and compile the code.
 4. Run the application.